 What About State Taxes?

 In addition to federal taxes payable to the IRS, many state governments tax gambling income as well.
-Each state has their own unique formulas and rules for gambling income, and some levy no gambling taxes at all.
-Others charge a flat percentage, while still others ramp up the percentage owed depending on how much you won.
+Each state has its own unique formulas and rules for gambling income, and some levy no gambling taxes at all.
+Some states charge a flat percentage, while others base the state tax on how much you won.